 We have a good selection of arrangements of Lumbye sheet music.

-As a child he studied music, and by the age of fourteen he was playing the trumpet in a military band.
-In 1829 he became a member of the horse guards whilst continuing with his musical education and playing in a local orchestra.
+Lumbye was born in Copenhagen on 2nd May 1810.
+As a child, he studied music, and by the age of fourteen, he was playing the trumpet in a military band.
+In 1829 Lumbye became a member of the horse guards whilst continuing with his musical education and playing in a local orchestra.

-After hearing an orchestra play Johann Strauss I at the age of twenty-nine he changed his style.
-This lead to him earning him the nickname ‘The Strauss of the North’.
+After hearing an orchestra play Johann Strauss I at the age of twenty-nine he chose to change his style.
+This resulted in him earning him the nickname ‘The Strauss of the North’.
 Quite comically his huge popularity amongst the Danes thus earned Strauss the nickname of ‘Lumbye of the South’.

 In 1840 he created his own orchestra consisting of twenty-two players.
 They performed in prestigious hotels.
 Their success lead to Lumbye taking the post of musical director and composer at Tivoli Gardens Concert Hall Orchestra.
 He held this post for about thirty years increasing the orchestra size to thirty-three players.
 They performed around Europe.

-His collection of works consist of polka, gallops, waltzes along with some fantasies and ballet music.
+Lumbyecollection of works consists of polka, gallops, waltzes along with some fantasies and ballet music.

 There doesn’t appear to be any information regarding his wife however he did have two sons who were both musicians: Carl Christian and Georg August.
 Georg took over his father’s orchestra on his death in 1874.

 On music-scores.com we have a good selection of arrangements of Lumbye sheet music in PDF format for you to download.